 But that damn latte I had everyday was full of sugar and milk which was a big cause of my belly I suspect.

 Yea i’m an idiot in ways like this 🙂

 Drinking a coffee milkshake everyday makes you fat?
 Whaaaaat?

-I’m already someone who trains at the gym regularly and I have good muscle definition BUT I was always get so damn fat when I go into a bulking phase because I’m not careful enough when I eat.
+I’m already someone who trains at the gym regularly and I have good muscle definition BUT I was always get so damn fat because I’m just not careful enough of what I eat and how much.

 To put my fitness in perspective I can bench more than my body weight weight and I can do 9 or so pull ups and chin ups despite being considered over-weight for my height.
 So I have a good base level of strength, but my diet is what was holding me back.